microsoft/botbuilder-js/libraries/botbuilder-applicationinsights/README.md

 myDialog.telemetryClient = appInsightsClient;
 ```

+You may also set the `telemetryClient` field on `DialogSet` and `ComponentDialog` objects.
+Setting the property on these classes will apply it to all contained dialogs automatically.

 Once enabled, expect to see `WaterfallStart`, `WaterfallStep`, `WaterfallComplete` and `WaterfallCancel` events logged in Application Insights.
 These custom events will also include the dialog id, a unique instance id for each use of the dialog, and the name of the dialog step.